zemccartney/learning-php/notes.md

 - What's the difference between using PHP's built-in server and the Apache server that comes with Macs?
 Pros and cons?

+- "Note: Unlike other programming languages, PHP has no command for declaring a variable.
+It is created the moment you first assign a value to it." ( https://www.w3schools.com/php/php_variables.asp )
+   - WHAT???

 # INTERESTING NOTES